ulosino/.github/CONTRIBUTING.md

 With ULOSINO, getting an open source OS onto the global stage is very easy.
 To contribute, you will need a GitHub account.
 Read on for comprehensive details on how to contribute to both Database Content and the Source Code.

-Remember that all contributions are bound by the [Contribution Code of Conduct](https://github.com/ulosino/.github/blob/main/CODE_OF_CONDUCT.md).
+Remember that all contributions are bound by the [Code of Conduct](https://github.com/ulosino/.github/blob/main/CODE_OF_CONDUCT.md).
 This applies to ULOSINO, ULOSINO Guides, and ULOSINO Matches.

 ## Issues and bugs